IkeC/Milkwave/README.md

 - Preset tagging
   - Tag your presets with any number of words of your choice
-  - Automatic buttons for your most used tags
+  - Dynamic buttons for your most used tags
   - Load preset lists based on tags
   - Saved in human-readable json file for easy sharing or backup
 - Tabbed interface